Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Proposed Approach for Scalable Decentralised Synthetic Data Generation

+We note that SGX is vulnerable to side channel attacks~\cite{nilsson2020survey} and the use of SGX in our proposal introduces an implicit trust assumption on hardware manufacturer.
+However, since the first step in our solution uses MPC and enclave agent is also chosen using MPC, we not only keep the solution decentralised but the risks due to SGX’s vulnerabilities are also significantly reduced.
+Thus, in order to utilise secure enclave within the Libertas architecture in a principled manner, we separate the computation steps in the algorithm into steps that should be executed in MPC and secure enclave while balancing the privacy, decentralisation and scalability trade-offs.

-Compared to MPC, the trust relationship needed in TEEs is that data providers trust the hardware manufacturer.
-We note that while setting up an enclave all the dependencies must be loaded into the enclave file system ahead of its creation.
+We also note that while setting up an enclave, all the dependencies must be loaded into the enclave file system ahead of its creation.
 This limits the libraries that the code running in the enclave can access.
 Thus for convenience, the services offered by the enclave agent is baked into the architecture, at the cost of versatility.
-Furthermore, SGX is vulnerable to side channel attacks \cite{nilsson2020survey}.
-However, since the first step in our solution uses MPC, we not only keep the solution decentralised but the risks due to SGX's vulnerabilities are also significantly reduced.